MicrosoftDocs/power-platform/power-platform/admin/audit-data-azure-synapse-link.md

 ## Tasks to complete

-Here are the high-level steps for creating the link in Azure:
+Here are the high-level steps for creating the storage and workspace in Azure, then the Azure Synapse Link for Dataverse so you can create reports in Power BI:

 1. [Create n Azure Synapse Link](#create-an-azure-synapse-link)
    1. Create a resource group.
    1. Create an Azure Data Lake Storage Gen2 account with hierarchical directory enabled.
    1. Create a Synapse workspace.
    1. Create an Apache Spark pool for the Synapse workspace.
    1. To enable your app maker the ability to create an Azure Synapse Link for Dataverse, grant storage account and synapse workspace permissions to the Power Platform maker.
 1. [Connect Dataverse audit table to Synapse workspace](#connect-dataverse-audit-table-to-synapse-workspace)
    1. Verify the auditing table’s sync status.